Gaias2-ICSC/WGAN_Code/README.md

 ---

+Version_compatibility`
+This folder contains files related to software and environment compatibility.

+It includes:
+- `requirements.txt`: list of Python dependencies and package versions used in the project
+- `PythonVersion.txt`: specifies the Python version used in this work (Python 3.12.3)

+---

 📌 Notes
 - The repository is intended to support reproducibility of the results presented in [[1]](#1).
 - For full methodological details, please refer to the original publication.